mweel1/usa_high_level/civil-agencies/index.md

 ## Sibling Jurisdictions

 Top level organizations can have sibling jurisdictions.
-For example, the FCC could have a top level organization, with a Domain Zone sibling.
+For example, the FCC could have a top level organization.

 ## Cross Agency Analysis

 - Each type of agency at each jurisdiction will have metrics associated with them that must be released so civic agency over site and citizens can review them for inefficiencies.

 A civic agency over site report is provided to the agency once a year for citizens to help deal with inflationary measures from voting on agencies directly.

+## FCC Zone Applications

+The general administration would have to approve all applications added to the general administration district.
+For example, a City would provide a Taxi application to its constituents and ensure the DOT Taxi applications were available.

+## License Protests and Public Events

+General Administration would provide protest and public event licenses to individuals.

+## Health

+A board can vote off a board member at any time with a majority vote.
+This could be because of health reasons, or lack of participation.